pytorch/pytorch/torch/csrc/jit/docs/serialization.md

 `Module`, it will depend on its submodules, as well as any classes used in its methods or attributes.

-This information is used to write an `import` statement at the top of the printed source, which tells the importer that they need to go compile those dependencies (covered more in the "Code layout and qualified naming" section below).

 **Uses of tensor constants**.
 Most constants are inlined as literals, like strings or ints.
 But since tensors are potentially very large, when `PythonPrint` encouters a constant tensor it will emit a reference to a